dmurfet/deeplinearlogic/README.md

 - Pattern task (defined in Section 4.1 of our paper).

 The numbers recorded in the spreadsheet are the percentages of correct predictions for the digits of the output binary sequence (`0.50` meaning as good as chance, `0` meaning perfect predictions) for the test set (which is three times the size of the training set, which is in turn 1% of the sequences, around 10k).

+These experiments were done with a version of the code now denoted `v1`.
+However this version of the code did not implement sharpening (see Eq.
+(9) of the NTM paper) and had some initialisation choices that made it basically impossible for any of the models to really use the memory in the manner intended.
+It is somewhat remarkable that they managed to converge to zero error in so many cases, given these handicaps (in hindsight, binary sequences, even of length `20`, may not be very challenging given this many weights).
+However, the truly useless nature of the `v1` code is made clear by the fact that the models trained using it completely fail to generalise (here we test generalisation by training on length `20` sequences and testing on length `> 20` sequences).
+So improvements are necessary.

+In `v2` of the code, the implementation of which is ongoing as of the 13th of March, sharpening is implemented and the initialisations are fixed.
+So far this has been done for the NTM, but not the other models.
+But the tests of the `v2` NTM as currently implemented show it often failing to converge, and still not really using memory properly.
+So, **HELP**!

+Also, when we implemented the ability to test on sequences of greater length than during training, we used a save and load of the weight matrices.
+This doesn't appear to work very well (even if training seems to be low error, testing is often very high error).
+So there are probably bugs there too.

 ## TODOs